 At Knoxville Center for Reproductive Health our abortion services include 3 abortion methods to women.

-Depending on whether or not you’re in the first trimester or early second trimesters of pregnancy we’ll assist you in your decision making of which methods suits your needs best.
+Depending on whether you’re in the first trimester or early second trimesters of pregnancy, we’ll assist you in your decision making of which method suits your needs best.

-A medical abortion is a non-surgical abortion service option available to women who are no more than (9) weeks into the pregnancy dating from the first day of the last normal menstrual period (LMP).
+A medical abortion is a non-surgical abortion service option available to women who are no more than (9) weeks into the pregnancy dating from the first day of the last normal menstrual period (LMP) as confirmed by ultrasound.
 It is a safe and effective method of ending pregnancy using a combination of medications.

 Which is best for me? — Medical Abortion vs. Surgical Abortion | view chart below or print [PDF]